ST10400684/PROG7312_WFP/README.md

 How it works: Analyzes which categories users search most, finds upcoming events in those categories, excludes already-viewed events, returns top 6 recommendations.

+these links listed below shows what I used AI for aswell as comments in my code showing what I used CO-Pilot for.
 ## Troubleshooting
 https://gemini.google.com/app/2b7f648e6a68ceb5